GatorGauge/GatorGauge/README.md

 ### Out

-Folder to place all of the downloaded repositories inside of.
-Defaults to a directory named 'repos' which will be created upon running the get command.
+There is a folder in which to place all of the downloaded repositories in.
+The folfer defaults to a directory named 'repos' which will be created upon running the get command.

 ## Execution